KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 This implementation only contains the zeroth spherical harmonic for diffuse color.
 Spherical Harmonic channels 1 through 15, which map the splat specular, are currently unused by the extension.

+Utilizing the standard position and color attributes allows us to easily fall back in situations where `extensions.KHR_gaussian_splatting` isn't available.
+Or simply for alternative rendering.

 ### Extension attributes

 `extensions.KHR_gaussian_splatting` may contain the following values: